temach/jplang/moonspeak/README.txt

 mxgraph         -> grapheditor

 When making a new feature:
+- optionally provide moonspeakConnect function if this iframe wants to install plugins into other iframes (place the plugin in /plugins/ dir in top level router)
-- handle "iframe connect" message by trying to install relevant observer hacks.
-The observers are your guests.
+- handle "iframe connect" message by trying to install a js plugin by url.
+The plugins are your guests.
 Care for them.
 - All URLs must be relative (because we forcefully insert absolute <base> tag to all root pages)
 - Add url link to plus feature
 - Add server_name to nginx config